liip/LiipContainerWrapperBundle/README.md

     3. It can replace itself with an alias to ``service_container`` via a config option as long as no service/parameter is mapped to a different id/name

-Note https://github.com/symfony/symfony/pull/532 is required before 3. can be enabled

 Installation
 ============